Tiamiyu1/Data-Science-Approach-to-Machine-Learning-Modeling/README.md

-# Simplistic Approach to Machine-Learning-Modeling-with-Linear-Regression
+# Data Science Approach to Machine-Learning-Modeling-with-Linear-Regression
 A simplistic approach to machine learning modeling with simple and multiple linear regressions.